grepmeet/grepmeet-talks-manager/CONTRIBUTING.md

 ## License

-By contributing your code to the chakra-ui GitHub repository, you agree to license your contribution under the MIT license.
+By contributing your code to the grepmeet GitHub repository, you agree to license your contribution under the [MIT license](./LICENSE).